SouthernMethodistUniversity/dhri/_build/html/_sources/sections/dh.md

     * ***[How Did They Make That? by Miriam Posner](https://miriamposner.com/blog/how-did-they-make-that/)***
     *  ***[How Did They Make That?
 The Video!by Miriam Posner](http://miriamposner.com/blog/how-did-they-make-that-the-video/)***

-* **Consider the following question and take notes before the session.
+* *Consider the following questions and take notes before the session.*

    * How do the concepts raised by Posner relate to DH projects that you have thought about as a model or template for your work?
    * What affordances and limitations are discussed?